How To Plan a Literary Trip

 Tromping on Dorset’s Jurassic Coast

-On another trip, following in the footsteps of British author Enid Blyton, I joined a hiking group to tromp through the countryside like the characters in the Famous Five books that had inspired the trip.
+On another English literature trip, following in the footsteps of British author Enid Blyton, I joined a hiking group to tromp through the countryside like the characters in the Famous Five books that had inspired the trip.
 Not only did this take me somewhere I would not normally have seen as a tourist, but the locals in this hiking group were the first people I’d ever met who were familiar with the books I’d loved since childhood.
 I was happy to have found anyone who I could chat with about the stories and find out if their lives were similar to the characters in any way.

 This Guest Post was contributed by A Suitcase Full of Books